Wallace Sterling

 John Ewart Wallace Sterling (August 6, 1906 – July 1, 1985) was an American educator who served as the 5th President of Stanford University between 1949 and 1968.

 Life and career

 Sterling was born in Linwood, Ontario, the son of Annie (née Wallace) and William Sterling, a Methodist clergyman.
 He pursued his undergraduate studies at the University of Toronto and received a Master of Arts degree from the University of Alberta.
 Sterling played football and basketball at the University of Toronto and coached both sports at Alberta.

 He began his doctoral studies in history at Stanford University in 1932, serving on the research staff of the Hoover Institution.
 He received a Ph.D. in 1938 with a dissertation on "Diplomacy and the newspaper press in Austria Hungary, Midsummer 1914."
 It was never published.
 He joined the faculty of the California Institute of Technology.
 In 1948, he left Caltech to head the Huntington Library and Art Gallery and shortly afterward was offered the Stanford presidency.
+He was named as the Chairman of the American Revolution Bicentennial Commission (ARBC), appointed by President Nixon in 1969 to plan and construct the 1976, 200th-anniversary celebration of the United States.

 Sterling was married to Anna Maria Shaver.